-Ceylan Bilgrim, VP of marketing at International Equipment Trading (Mundelein, IL), notes that instruments from certain sets of manufacturers tend to work nicely together, but this is not always the case.
-“You can pair almost any SCIEX mass spectrometer with almost any Shimadzu LC, but it’s more challenging to have a Thermo mass spectrometer communicate with a Waters LC,” says Bilgrim.
+Ceylan Bilgin, VP of marketing at International Equipment Trading (Mundelein, IL), notes that instruments from certain sets of manufacturers tend to work nicely together, but this is not always the case.
+“You can pair almost any SCIEX mass spectrometer with almost any Shimadzu LC, but it’s more challenging to have a Thermo mass spectrometer communicate with a Waters LC,” says Bilgin.
 “It’s possible,” she adds, “but it depends on the model and the configuration.”

 Certain classes of instruments are more prone than others to incompatibility.
 For lower-end pieces that have little need to communicate with other instruments, such as water baths and vortexes, compatibility is almost never a problem.
 On the other hand, both Brombos and Espinosa agree that compatibility issues are more likely to arise when dealing with larger, higher-end instruments.
 “Mass spectrometers are the most difficult because they generally require data systems for control,” notes Brombos.

 Fortunately, there are steps that anyone considering a pre-owned lab equipment purchase can take to ensure that their instruments integrate seamlessly.
 “When contacting the company to buy pre-owned pieces of equipment, make sure you’re talking to a knowledgeable salesperson,” Brombos advises.
 “Let them know what pieces you’re looking for, but also address the concerns about compatibility.”